 The end of Spineback Trail.

-Looking for something more challenging?
-Spineback begins at the same spot as the Lake Trail, though it’s certainly more difficult.
-While there’s nothing overly technical about the Spinback Trail, it will require some effort to reach the ridge.
+Are you looking for something more challenging?
+Spineback Trail begins at the same spot as the Lake Trail, though it’s a more difficult option.
+While there’s nothing overly technical about the trail, Spineback requires some effort to reach the ridge and viewpoint.
 This 7-km hike gains about 540 metres in elevation up several switchbacks.
-Budget about 3 to 4 hours to complete this one.
-It’s a great morning or afternoon option!
+Budget around 3 to 4 hours to complete this one.
+It’s a great early morning option.
+Bring some hiking poles and a light day pack with water and maybe a snack.

 • Save